 We ask that everybody attending the gathering makes a donation between £15-50 according to what you can afford.
 Meals (breakfast, lunch and dinner) for a suggested donation of £5 per day (this is what it costs to provide).
 No-one will be turned away for lack of funds!

 We don't want anyone to be excluded from the gathering and will do our best with our limited resources to support everyone who wants to attend.
-The gathering is on a hilly, but relatively accessible field.
+The gathering is on a relatively accessible field.
 All essential infrastructure and workshop spaces and a camping space reserved for people with accessability needs will be at the bottom of the field.
 Boards will be used to create more accessible walkways between the main spaces.
 There will also be two step-free toilets, chairs in workshop and eating areas, and priority camping (also for live-ins) near gate/toilets.
 The main (vehicle) gate is the most accessible entrance to the site.

 We believe that the gathering should be a place in which all individuals can feel safe.
 That does not mean that your beliefs or preconceptions might not be challenged during workshops, but we do not tolerate language or behaviour which is discriminatory.
 Anyone who persists in inappropriate behaviour may be asked to leave.

 Kids & Young People

 We welcome families with kids to the gathering.
 There will be a kids' space and there will be some organised activities and plenty of time for self-organised activities.
 We will hold daily meetings for all kids (and parents) as well.
 Activities planned include art, craft and music-based fun, introductions to the topics which adults will be discussing, as well as the wildlife of the area in which the camp is held.
 Please be aware that these activities depend on volunteers to help facilitate them.
 There will be a separate kids kitchen running during the gathering, and a family-camping site.

 Please contact us in advance if you want to bring a dog, as there are limited places for dogs (email@example.com).
 Dogs must be on leads at all times on site and all mess cleaned up immediately.